react-static/react-static/docs/plugins/README.md

 - [Customize your App's router](/docs/plugins/browser-api.md#router)
 - and more!

-View the [browser api docs](/docs/plugins/browser-api.md) and the [node api docs](/docs/plugins/node-api.md) for full list of features.
+View the [browser API docs](/docs/plugins/browser-api.md) and the [node API docs](/docs/plugins/node-api.md) for full list of API methods that can be implemented.

 #### Plugins must be compiled if installed via node_modules
 Only the `plugins` directory will be transformed by react-static's babel runtime.

 Hence, when distributing your plugin, your plugin **must be ES5 compatible**.
-- E.g. of a plugin compiled before distribution is [react-static-plugin-styled-components](https://github.com/nozzle/react-static-plugin-styled-components).
+- An example of a plugin compiled before distribution is [react-static-plugin-styled-components](https://github.com/nozzle/react-static-plugin-styled-components).